RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 categories: ["RS"]
 aliases: /rs/administering/designing-production/security/account-management/
 ---
-To give each user only the permissions that they need for their work with the cluster, RS lets you assign a role to each user.
+To give each team member only the permissions that they need for their work with the cluster, RS lets you assign a role to each team member.
-You can manage users and roles in **settings** > **team**, or with the REST API.
+You can manage team members and roles in **settings** > **team**, or with the REST API.

 The roles and permissions available in RS are: